External Scholarships and Bursaries A-B

 BCGEU STUDENT SCHOLARSHIPS

-AVAILABLE TO: Members or relatives or relatives of deceased or retired members of BCGEU in good standing.
+AVAILABLE TO: Members, relatives or relatives of deceased or retired members of BCGEU in good standing.
 Applicants must be living in Canada.

 B.C.
 HISTORICAL FEDERATION SCHOLARSHIP